kpsychas/youtube_playlist_app/README.md

 ## Use cases
 - Videos are on Youtube are often removed without notice and their metadata are lost.
-It is easy to recover them with the video id.
+With this application it is easy to find them from local storage by searching their video id.

 - If playlists are polled regularly and enough data are gathered, one can generate more advanced statistics on them